cdsmths/lunar-filament-repeater-field/README.md

 This is a Laravel package that provides a repeater field for the Filament admin panel.
 This a field that allows you to add multiple instances of a group of fields.
 This is useful for creating a list of items that have the same fields.

+> [!WARNING]
-> **Note:** This package is still in development and is not yet ready for production use.
+> This package is still in development and is not yet ready for production use.

 ## Installation